|Desktop PC Support|

 Computer freezes or running slow:

-Double Click on My Computer, Local Disk (C), Documents & Settings, User Folder, Local Setting, and then open TEMP and Temporary Internet folder and delete files.
+Double Click on My Computer, Local Disk (C), Documents & Settings, User Folder, Local Setting, open TEMP and Temporary Internet folder and delete files.

 - Call ext.
 6900 and request a work order if the above has not helped.